94.8 XFM

-94.8 XFM is a Top 40 hit music radio station based in Kampala, Uganda that focuses on Urban Youth between the ages of 18-28.
-The station is jam packed with the Freshest Hit music and celebrity interviews in and around Kampala delivered by the best presenters in town.
+94.8 XFM is a top 40/CHR radio station based in Kampala, Uganda that focuses on audiences between the ages of 18 and 28.

-XFM has been on the market for 9 years (since August 2011) and specializes in creating strong bonds with its listeners by delivering relevant, exciting and engaging content on the airwaves and on social media.

 XFM's signal stretches up to Entebbe, Lugazi and Nkozi.
-We also stream online.
+It also streams online.

 Background

 XFM 94.8 went on air on August 1, 2011.
 It was formerly "Vision Voice", a station that was re-branded to improve its competitiveness.
-Some of the key shows on XFM include XAM with Dj Cisse from 6am to 10am every weekday, XZIT with Denzel starts at 3pm till 7pm every weekday and TXR.
+Some of the key shows on XFM include XAM with DJ Cisse, Iikkle Banji and Daron Bartlett (which airs 6AM to 10AM every weekday), XZIT with Denzel and Lamu (which airs between 3PM and 7PM every weekday), and the Shuffle with Guhi and TXR.